nihardalal/cocoa_lsst_y1_SPk/README.md

 ## Deleting Cosmolike projects <a name="running_cosmolike_projects"></a>

-:warning::warning: Never delete the `lsst_y1` folder from the project folder without running `stop_cocoa` first; otherwise, Cocoa will have ill-defined soft links at `Cocoa/cobaya/cobaya/likelihoods/`, `Cocoa/external_modules/code/` and `Cocoa/external_modules/data/`
+:warning::warning: Never delete the `lsst_y1` folder from the project folder without running `stop_cocoa` first; otherwise, Cocoa will have ill-defined soft links at `Cocoa/cobaya/cobaya/likelihoods/`, `Cocoa/external_modules/code/` and `Cocoa/external_modules/data/`.
+Why?
+The script `start_cocoa` creates symbolic links so cobaya can see the likelihood and data files.
+It also adds the *Cobaya-Cosmolike interface* of all projects to `LD_LIBRARY_PATH` and `PYTHONPATH` paths.

 ## MCMC Convergence Criteria <a name="running_cosmolike_projects"></a>